ConanBacterium/BCThesis/README.md

 Note that it's possible to use get_descriptor_from_imgtensor__chunks_instead_of_random_crops() instead of get_descriptor_from_imgtensor() in the iciar_preprocessing_descriptors.py.
 The crops won't be extracted randomly, but instead the image will be cut into 4 equal parts, and then 9 equal parts, and those crops are then what are encoded by EfficientNet and pooled into a single descriptor.
 That way no information in the image will be lost.

+# DISCLAIMER:
+The approach tested in this project differs from the one being developed at TI.